commercetools/commercetools-subscriptions/docs/OrderUsage.md

 }
 ```

-> Note that order search API does not support filtering custom fields based on the type `ReferenceField` yet, so in this query we have used the `deliveryDate` instead.

 In case you want to filter based on the customer email, then the query might be as below with adding `and` compound expression together with `customerEmail` filter.

 ```json